haehn/danielhaehn.com/slides/brownCS/a.md

   <source src="cylindervideo/video.mp4" type="video/mp4">
 </video>

-Note: note the variety of shapes that were manually segmented..<br><br>we don't even know how many neuron types really exist yet<br><br>so doing this automatically is hard!
+Note: This is the goal<br><br>note the variety of shapes that were manually segmented..<br><br>we don't even know how many neuron types really exist yet<br><br>we need autom processing but it is hard!

+---

+<iframe id='3dxp0' style='position:fixed; top:0px; left:0px; width:100%; height:100%;' data-src='100microns/'></iframe>

+Note: 20 largest neurons in a 100 micron volume of tissue.<br>automatically segmented<br>just the images are 2 terabytes<br>imagine a dense segmentation.. it is hard<br>let's look again at some manual segmentation

 ---